Brad Newley

 FIBA EXPERIENCE

-He was a member of the Australian junior national team that won the gold medal at the 2003 FIBA Under-19 World Championship in Greece, where he scored 16 points against Lithuanias Under-19 team in the final.
+Brad Newley first emerged on the international basketball stage with Australias junior national teams, winning a gold medal at the 2003 FIBA Under-19 World Championship in Greece, where he scored 16 points against Lithuania in the final.
+He also represented Australia at the 2005 FIBA Under-21 World Championship, finishing fourth.

 FIBA TOTAL STATISTICS